nystudio107/retour/README.md

 ### 1.0.16 -- 2016.07.14

 * [Fixed] FieldTypes in multi-locale setups that are not translatable are now handled properly
+* [Fixed] Fixed missing locale prefix for localized entries in the FieldType
 * [Improved] Updated the README.md

 ### 1.0.15 -- 2016.07.12